 Password Protect WordPress (PPWP) Lite provides an all-in-one solution to password protect your website at no cost.
 Our plugin will give you the ability to protect the whole or each part of your site with a single password.
 Users won’t need to log into their accounts in order to access the protected content anymore.

 PPWP Pro makes it even easier and faster to password protect your private content.
 It offers many more advanced features giving you full control over your protection and protected objects.
-However, when you’re using the PPWP Free and want to upgrade to Pro license, there are some differences between these 2 versions required you keep an eye on:
+However, when you’re using the PPWP Lite and want to upgrade to Pro license, there are some differences between these 2 versions required you keep an eye on:

 - Password protection status